 While pharma market research may provide valuable information, it is not CI.
 Although exhaustive research may include price analysis, SWOT analysis, location analysis reports, brand valuations, web survey analysis, trend analysis, and more, such research does not qualify as pharma CI or true corporate intelligence.

 Competitive Intelligence Definition for the Pharma Industry

-The Pennside definition of pharma CI (competitive intelligence), which we apply to every pharmaceutical and biotechnology CI engagement, is as follows:
+The Pennside definition of pharma CI (competitive intelligence), which we apply to every pharmaceutical and biotechnology CI consulting engagement, is as follows:

 What CI May Reveal About Your Pharma Industry Competitors

 Competitive intelligence and analysis, when properly executed, may provide invaluable information about your pharmaceutical and biotech competitors, including:

 - What your competitors may be able to accomplish as revealed by an analysis of their capabilities

 - What your competitors believe about themselves and the pharma industry, as revealed by an analysis of their assumptions